Yungboymin/Shadow-V-1/README.md

 ⚡ Universal Reply Function: Uses stylish text and a universal thumbnail for responses.

-💀 Dot Command Restriction: Blocks any message starting with a dot (.) with a stylish response.
+💀 Dot Command Recognition: Recognizes any message starting with a dot (.) with a stylish response.

-📝 Message Logging: Logs incoming messages to a local sever

-🧵 Automatic Reconnection: Recovers from disconnections without manual intervention.

 🎭 Hidetag Command: Tags all group members without showing the sender’s username.